vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 This will put the account in the negative.

-Customers may, understandably, be dissatisfied if the capture puts their account in the negative, so please try to avoid this.
+Customers may, understandably, be dissatisfied if the capture puts their account in the negative, so please avoid this.

 The
 [`POST:/ecomm/v2/payments/{orderId}/capture`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/capturePaymentUsingPOST)